TIG Welding (GTAW) is a process that uses a non-consumable tungsten electrode to produce a weld with or without filler material.

 TIG welding electrodes come in the following variations:

-- pure tungsten with a core of 1 to 2 per cent thoria: good current-carrying capacity, maintain shape longer, good resistance to becoming contaminated, arc is easier to strike
+- Pure tungsten with a core of 1 to 2% thoria: good current-carrying capacity, maintain shape longer, good resistance to becoming contaminated, arc is easier to strike

-with 1 or 2 percent thoria: preferred for general purpose welding.
-Used when welding critical items such as airplanes, heat exchangers, nuclear reactors or missles
+- Tungsten with 1 or 2% thoria: preferred for general purpose welding.
+Used when welding critical items such as airplanes, heat exchangers, nuclear reactors or missiles

 TIG welding tungsten electrodes also vary by finish:

 - Clean finish: smooth surface, free from defects, good for most types of TIG (GTAW) welding jobs

 - Centerless ground finish: mirror finish for jobs that require higher-quality welding.

 - Electrode diameter

 - Type of current